BYU-AUVSI/metis/README.md

 The various missions can be called with the `/plan_path` rosservice call.
 The arguments for this service call are the mission that should be run and the arguments associated with the PlanMissionPath service call.

-The plan_mission service call will return a list of the major waypoints that the aircraft needs to fly thorough.
+The plan_mission service call will return a list of the major waypoints that the aircraft needs to fly through.
 These may be the drop location and points leading to the drop location, points that create a lawnmower path over the search area, points that allow detection of objects outside the mission area, or objective waypoints given by the interop server.

 ## Planner Commands